youngwhite/AIP/README.md

 # Adaptive Fine-grained Pruning (AIP)

-This repository provides the implementation of **Adaptive Inference Pruning (AIP)** and **Adaptive Depth-wise Pruning (ADP)** for efficient structured pruning of audio models, such as the Audio Spectrogram Transformer (AST).
+This repository provides the implementation of **Adaptive Fine-grained Pruning (AIP)** and **Adaptive Depth-wise Pruning (ADP)** for efficient structured pruning of audio models, such as the Audio Spectrogram Transformer (AST).
 Our method supports both layer-level pruning and fine-grained intra-layer pruning (e.g., attention heads, FFN units), under a performance constraint.

 All results and visualizations are saved to the `results/` directory.